Privacy & Risks

 We tried to repeat the same experiment as last year with ChatGPT, feeding it a simple "Hello World" snippet in the assembler while asking for an explanation, then changing it slightly to see if the language model would spot the difference.

-ChatGPT spotted and called the error, recognising not only the difference between the previous and latest uploaded code but also that the new code would not work altogether.
+ChatGPT spotted and called the error, recognizing not only the difference between the previous and latest uploaded code but also that the new code would not work altogether.
 The reason is in ChatGPT's stateful session: By "remembering" the previously input correct snippet of code, the system is able to draw a direct comparison — something that GPT-3 was unable to do unless we provided the input ourselves.

 As further proof, we retried the experiment in a brand-new chat session and ChatGPT gave the following feedback: